poinelliandrea/poinelliandrea.github.io/content/authors/admin/_index.md

 title: Andrea Poinelli
 ---

 Greetings and welcome to my website!
 My name is Andrea and I serve as a research assistant in the monetary policy implementation focus group at the Deutsche Bundesbank Research Centre.
 Additionally, I work as a consultant in the monetary policy assessment section of the directorate general monetary policy at the European Central Bank.
-Currently, I am pursuing a Doctorate Degree in Economics at Goethe University Frankfurt, where my research centers around the transmission and implementation of monetary policy, with a specific focus on money markets and the repo market.
+Currently, I am pursuing a Doctorate in Economics at Goethe University Frankfurt, where my research centers around the transmission and implementation of monetary policy, with a specific focus on money markets and the repo market.

 <span style="font-size: 12px;">The views expressed here are my own and do not necessarily reflect those of the Deutsche Bundesbank, the European Central Bank, or the Eurosystem</span>.
 {style="text-align: justify;"}